bahyway/StepByStepLab/docs/10_PostgreSQL_HA_PowerShell_Module_CSharp_Integration_QA.md

 ERROR in VSCode:
 ![97_](./images/97_.png)
 ![98_](./images/98_.png)
+## Answer24:
-## Answer24:I can see the confusion!
+I can see the confusion!
 Let me check the current git remote configuration to clarify which repository we're actually working with:

 Bash
 git remote -v